oracle/python-cx_Oracle/doc/src/module.rst

    will always be returned if no sessions with the specified tag are available.
    Sessions are tagged when they are :meth:`released <SessionPool.release>` back to the pool.

+   The shardingkey and supershardingkey arguments, if specified, are expected to be a sequence of values which will be used to identify the database shard to connect to.
+Currently only strings are supported for the key values.

 .. function:: Cursor(connection)